Lapo9/AutocorrelationCUDA/readme.md

 At this point it was clear that the approach was wrong, so we decided to look for a different way to calculate the autocorrelation of a discrete signal.

 #### Multi-tau approach
-After some research, we found out that it was possible to calculate an approximative form of the autocorrelation using a multi-tau approach.
+[After some research][3], we found out that it was possible to calculate an approximative form of the autocorrelation using a multi-tau approach.
 The fundamental drawback of this technique is that it calculates the by-definition autocorrelation only for lag values smaller than an arbitrary threshold.
 Then it calculates an approximate form of the autocorrelation, and the higher the lag value is, the less precise the corresponding autocorrelation will be.

 The choice of the threshold is critical, since a small threshold guarantees an high throughput, but an higher threshold ensures a more accurate output.
 Ideally, choosing a threshold tending to infinity leads to an algorithm equivalent to the naive one.